john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 git add file1.txt
 ```

-Now, in order to save a snapshot of the repository in this new state, we need to make a second commit:
+Then, in order to save a snapshot of the repository in this new state, we need to make a second commit:

 ```shell
 git commit -m "Fixed a bug in file1"